Audience

 Speaker Catalog

-Create a sleek, modern-looking catalog to highlight the Speakers for your event.
-Display their headshot, biography, contact information and the list of sessions they are presenting in a list or card-view layout.
+- Display their headshot, biography, contact information, and the list of sessions they are presenting in a list or card-view layout.

-Configure a subset of Speakers to be highlighted as 'Featured Speakers' to promote their sessions.
-From a design perspective, you can select from a number of out-of-the-box themes or customize a theme to match your corporate branding while grouping Speakers by type or organization.
+- From a design perspective, select from out-of-the-box themes or customize a theme to match corporate branding while grouping Speakers by type or organization.

 Signal and Event Data